surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/security/remoting/SSH-Remoting-in-PowerShell.md

    Create the SSH subsystem that hosts a PowerShell process on the remote computer:

    ```
-   Subsystem powershell c:/progra~1/powershell/7/pwsh.exe -sshs -nologo
+   Subsystem powershell c:/progra~1/powershell/7/pwsh.exe -sshs -NoLogo
    ```

    > [!NOTE]
-   > Starting in PowerShell 7.4, you no longer need to use the `-nologo` parameter when running
+   > Starting in PowerShell 7.4, you no longer need to use the `-NoLogo` parameter when running
    > PowerShell in SSH server mode.

    > [!NOTE]